saxarona/JDbeamer/README.md

+# Beamer presentation: JDBeamer (TUM)

+A personal fork to use as a basis for presentations, compressed and adapted to my (current) needs.

+## Original README

-# Beamer presentation: thesis defense
+### Beamer presentation: thesis main

-These are the translated and slightly changed slides to my thesis defense presentation.
+These are the translated and slightly changed slides to my thesis main presentation.
 I share them to archive some techniques for creating over-engineered overlay specifications, combined with a mixture of TikZ, matplotlib and geospatial visuals.

-## Links
+#### Links

   - The thesis ([PDF full text](https://mediatum.ub.tum.de/doc/1285570/1285570.pdf)): [Open Source Modelling and Optimisation of Energy Infrastructure at Urban Scale ](https://mediatum.ub.tum.de/?id=1285570)
   - The models (GitHub repositories):